Missing Teeth? Why not ‘Grow’ New Ones?

 How Dental Implants Work

 Unlike bridges or removable dentures, which sit on top of the gums, dental implants are placed under the gums.
 The “tooth” placed on an implant appears life-like, because it comes through the gums just like the original did – it’s like growing a new tooth!
 Implants can be used to replace any number of lost teeth.
-Even people with no teeth can benefit from implants, because they can replace their dentures with teeth that don’t move around when they talk and don’t need to be taken out at night.
-Because for most cases we can handle the entire process from implant placement to crown fabrication, there’s usually no need to be referred to another office.
+Even people with no teeth can benefit of implant dentistry, because they can replace their dentures with teeth that don’t move around when they talk and don’t need to be taken out at night.
+Because for most cases our implant dentist can handle the entire process from implant placement to crown fabrication, there’s usually no need to be referred to another office.

 Immediate Load Implants – Another Option